Weliras/sam-file-analyzer/README.md

   * Updated filtering option - "Checking if sam_record has similar Nucleotides probabilities like any virus from fasta files", checks only in areas (start - end) described by gtf files and the records CDS xor gene
   * U některých SAM souborů problém, že chybí gtf soubour, nebo chybí záznamy CDS xor gene... -> ignorování.
   * Updated work with api -> asking api about state every 60 seconds to comply with usage guidelines and avoid being blocked.
+* 10.02.
+2022:
+  * Added time limit for queris on Blast api